 Regular shipping fee based on location:

-Tracked shipping is available to locations noted above plus the EU.
+Tracked shipping is available to locations noted above.
 Contact us for information on other locations.

 Payment methods available: